 At first it seems like a lot of low-hanging fruit.
 But there's a lot of this low hanging fruit.
 You fix a few of the first problems, but then it gets hard to address the bigger issues, since the basics work after all, and inevitably the form project gets deprioritization since the company has other things to work on.
 After all, you're trying to run a business, not a form company.

 Seems like we'll need to address some of that technical debt.

 After a couple weeks, you start running into some bigger problems with the forms.
 You realize that it's pretty difficult to actually analyze the flow, and you'll need to redo the marketing events.
 Some customers start the flow, go away, and then come back later, and their experience is broken.
-And then a junior developer makes a small change to the flow logic, and accidentally breaks the ability to complete the signup.
+And then a developer makes a small change to the flow logic, and accidentally breaks the ability to complete the signup.
 Minor changes seem to take on the complexity of performing surgeries, if surgeries were performed in the dark.

 There's a mounting need to address some of the technical debt, but there's no time to.
 After all, the project is done, and you've moved on.

 Turns out we didn't really understand the user.